jchatel/quickmail-next-docs/integrations/setting-up-api-v2.md

   - Getting the number of leads that ran into an error
   - Getting leads
   - Deleting Leads
+  - Canceling Journeys (Canceling Leads in a Campaign)
+  - Removing Journeys (Removing Leads from a Campaign)
   - Moving to the next page
   - Filtering: Exclude/Include workspace IDs
 - Ruby samples